 It doesn’t matter if you’re a doctor, realtor, restaurant, salon or car dealer, referral marketing is for every type of business.
 From the small single-owner or entrepreneur to corporations in just about any industry,

-We can distill it down to two, reputation and experience.
+We can distill it down to two, reputation (which you can build using reputation management software) and experience.
 A referral that is based on experience is a customer that has previously worked with your company and shared by word of mouth to friends, family or a colleague.
 While by reputation is a result of exposure to your brand, be it from advertising, or even engaging with your content.

 In a study by Nielsen, referrals were the leading form of advertising in terms of trust, and far ahead of the other options;